Facelift in Miami Beach, FL

 Are there different types of Facelifts?

-Every facelift procedure is fully customized based on the needs of the patient.
-Dr. Salloum takes into account your facial structure, goals, and other concerns when discussing the procedure with you.
+Every procedure is fully customized based on the needs of the facelift patient.
+Dr. Salloum takes into account your facial structure, goals, and other concerns when discussing the process with you.
 Several different types of facelift surgery are available.
 These include:

 - Mini facelift

 - Mid-face lift